DHTMLX/gantt-docs/data/desktop/multiple_gantts.md

-Creating Multiple Charts on the Page
+Creating Multiple Charts on a Page
 ===================================================

 {{note
-This functionality included only in Gantt PRO ( Enterprise license ) }}
+This functionality is available in the Gantt PRO edition (Enterprise license) only.
+}}

-Basically, dhtmlxGantt is a static object and the default instance of it continually exists on the page -  at any time  you may access the global **gantt** object.
+Basically, dhtmlxGantt is a static object and the default instance of it continually exists on the page - you may access it via the global **gantt** object at any time.
 But you can also create new gantt object if needed.

 To create a new instance of dhtmlxGantt, use the following command:

 ~~~js
 //Beware, "Gantt" in the command goes with the capital letter
 [instanceName] = Gantt.getGanttInstance();
 ~~~

-And then configure, initialize and populate with data your new instance, as usual.
+And then configure  your new instance, initialize it and populate with data, as usual.

 Let's take a simple example: 2 Gantt charts, one under another: